kwrx/aplus/README.md

 ## :electron: Kernel
 The kernel provides a basic *unix* environment with a minimal subset of *posix* stuff.
-Moreover, it uses a modular architecture with loadables kernel objects and run on different platforms like x86, x86_64, ARM, etc.
+Moreover, it uses a modular architecture with loadables kernel objects and run on different platforms like x86_64, aarch64, etc.

 ## :robot: Userspace